cloud-security-research/sgx-ids/README.md

 The build.sh script will automatically build and configure all necessary components automatically.
 Make changes in the script as required.
 The complete build process may take upto 15 minutes

+NOTE: provide the absolute path of linux sgx driver when prompted.
+The path would be <absolute path of install dir>/linux-sgx-driver

 ```
 	./build.sh